 If you know of a relevant reference for 3-Methyl-GABA, please let us know.

 View Related Products by Target

 Keywords: 3-Methyl-GABA, 3-Methyl-GABA supplier, activators, GABA, amino-transferase, Transferases, Miscellaneous, GABAB, Receptors, Other, 0386, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for 3-Methyl-GABA.
 Do you know of a great paper that uses 3-Methyl-GABA from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for 3-Methyl-GABA

 There are currently no reviews for this product.
 Be the first to review 3-Methyl-GABA and earn rewards!

 Submit a review and receive an Amazon gift card.